EDCD/EDDI/VoiceAttack.md

 In addition to the events themselves EDDI populates VoiceAttack with additional variables for each event.
 For example, for the `Docked` event EDDI populates the following additional variables:

-    - `EDDI docked station` The station at which the commander has docked
+    - EDDI docked station: The station at which the commander has docked
-    - `EDDI docked system` The system at which the commander has docked
+    - EDDI docked system: The system at which the commander has docked
-    - `EDDI docked allegiance` The allegiance of the station at which the commander has docked
+    - EDDI docked allegiance: The allegiance of the station at which the commander has docked
-    - `EDDI docked faction` The faction controlling the station at which the commander has docked
+    - EDDI docked faction: The faction controlling the station at which the commander has docked
-    - `EDDI docked factionstate` The state of the faction controlling the station at which the commander has docked
+    - EDDI docked factionstate: The state of the faction controlling the station at which the commander has docked
-    - `EDDI docked economy` The economy of the station at which the commander has docked
+    - EDDI docked economy: The economy of the station at which the commander has docked
-    - `EDDI docked government` The government of the station at which the commander has docked
+    - EDDI docked government: The government of the station at which the commander has docked
-    - `EDDI docked security` The security of the station at which the commander has docked
+    - EDDI docked security: The security of the station at which the commander has docked

 So to access the name of the station from within the ((EDDI docked)) script you would use {TXT:EDDI docked station}.
 Note that all variables are TXT unless otherwise stated.